morkeltry/quick-db-connection/README.md

 We will use Node.JS and the `node-postcodes.io` [NPM package](https://www.npmjs.com/package/node-postcodes.io),  which gets lots of useful information from the free API from the helpful folks at [postcodes.io](postcodes.io), so:

-Create a directory for your server, do `npm init` and `npm i node-postcodes.io`.
-Alternatively, clone this repo, enter the directory and run `npm i` to install all packages at once.

 The [node-postcodes.io package](https://www.npmjs.com/package/node-postcodes.io) is really user-friendly and you won't need to read more than the first few lines of the welcome page to use it.

 If you want to output the result of a lookup in your local Node REPL before making a runnable .js file, you'll need to modify the provided command a little: